 Solar – Soloing Study

-Here’s the jazz guitar solo that you can learn and apply to your own solos.
+Here’s a jazz guitar solo you can learn and apply to your own solos.

-The solo is built with a series of classic licks, mixed with scale and arpeggio concepts that you can take out of this study and explore further in your playing.
+The solo is built from a series of classic licks, combined with scale and arpeggio ideas that outline the changes.

 Backing Track (no piano)